-Line 2 Multifactor Computation

-Three-Factor Formula - Multistate companies are generally required to use a three-factor formula of property, payroll and double-weighted sales.
+Line 2.
+Multifactor Computation: Three-Factor Formula - Multistate companies are generally required to use a three-factor formula of property, payroll and double-weighted sales.
 The sum of the property factor, payroll factor and twice the sales factor is divided by four to arrive at the final apportionment factor.
 Beginning July 1, 2011, certain manufacturers may elect to use an increased weighted sales factor.
-Beginning July 1, 2012, retail companies must use a triple-weighted sales factor.
-See specific instructions that follow.
+Beginning July 1, 2012 until July 1, 2014, retail companies must use a triple-weighted sales factor.
+Beginning July 1, 2014, retail companies must use a quadruple-weighted sales factor.
+See the specific instructions that follow.

-Line 2a Property factor The property factor is a fraction, the numerator of which is the average value of the company's real and tangible personal property owned and used or rented and used in this state during the taxable year, and the denominator of which is the average value of all the company's real and tangible property owned and used or rented and used during the taxable year and located everywhere; to the extent that such property is used to produce Virginia taxable income and is effectively connected with the conduct of a trade or business within the United States and income derived therefrom is includible in federal taxable income.
+Line 2a.
+Property factor: The property factor is a fraction, the numerator of which is the average value of the company's real and tangible personal property that is owned and used or rented and used in this state during the taxable year, and the denominator of which is the average value of all the company's real and tangible property owned and used or rented and used during the taxable year and located everywhere; to the extent that such property is used to produce Virginia taxable income and is effectively connected with the conduct of a trade or business within the United States and income derived therefrom is includible in federal taxable income.
 (Va.
 Code § 58.1-409.)

 Property owned by the company is valued at its original cost plus the cost of additions and improvements.
-Property rented by the company is valued at eight times the annual rental rate.
+Property rented by the company is valued at eight times the property's annual rental rate.
 (Va.
 Code § 58.1-410.)

-The average value of property is determined by averaging the value at the beginning and ending of the tax period, but the Department of Taxation may require the averaging of monthly values during the tax period if reasonably required to reflect properly the average value of the corporation's property.
+The average value of property is determined by averaging the value at the beginning and ending of the tax period, but the Department may require the averaging of monthly values during the tax period if it is reasonably required to reflect properly the average value of the corporation's property.
 (Va.
 Code § 58.1-411.)

-Line 2b Payroll factor: The payroll factor is a fraction, the numerator of which is the total amount paid or accrued in this state during the tax period by the company for compensation, and the denominator of which is the total compensation paid or accrued everywhere during the tax period; to the extent that such payroll is used to produce Virginia taxable income and is effectively connected with the conduct of a trade or business within the United States and income derived is includible in federal taxable income.
+Line 2b.
+Payroll factor: The payroll factor is a fraction, the numerator of which is the total amount paid or accrued in this state during the tax period by the company for compensation, and the denominator of which is the total compensation paid or accrued everywhere during the tax period; to the extent that such payroll is used to produce Virginia taxable income and is effectively connected with the conduct of a trade or business within the United States, and the income derived is includible in federal taxable income.
 (Va.
 Code § 58.1-412.)

-"Compensation" means wages, salaries, commissions and any other form of remuneration paid or accrued to employees for personal services.
+"Compensation" means wages, salaries, commissions and any other form of remuneration that is paid or accrued to employees for personal services.
 (Va.
 Code § 58.1-302.)